eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ```

-The clause _every b -> every B_ matches an event _everytime_ we have an event Boccino followed by an event Boccia (thrown).
-Hence, the event Boccino(round=1) will match also the event Boccia(playerID = 1) of the second round.
-The solution to this problem can be modelled in different ways, e.g.:
+The clause `every b -> every B` matches an event _everytime_ we have an event Boccino followed by an event Boccia (thrown).
+Hence, the event Boccino(round=1) will also match the second round's event Boccia(playerID = 1).

+The solution to this problem can be modeled in the following way:

 ```
 @Name('Q1_new')